-A life-long member of the African Methodist Episcopal Church, Michael was raised in Jacksonville, Florida, and is a product of Duval County Public Schools.
+Bishop Mitchell is a life-long member of the African Methodist Episcopal Church, who was raised in Jacksonville, Florida, and is a product of Duval County Public Schools.
 While in high school, He answered the call to the ministry and preached his trial sermon at age 17, on August 28, 1977 at New Saint James AME Church.
 Determined to achieve God’s purpose for his life, Bishop Mitchell began his ministerial training and study under the African Methodist Episcopal Church and was ordained an Itinerant Deacon in 1979 and an Itinerant Elder in 1981.
 His first pastoral assignment came in 1985 at the A.M.E.
 Church of the Master (Jacksonville, FL).
 He also pastored Mount Zion (Arcadia, FL), Saint Luke (Tampa, FL), and Martin Memorial (Miami, FL).

 Bishop Mitchell graduated from Wilberforce University, Wilberforce, Ohio in 1982 and received a Master of Divinity Degree from Turner Theological Seminary at the Interdenominational Theological Center, Atlanta, Georgia in 1986.
-He received a Doctorate of Ministry Degree from United Theological
+He received a Doctor of Ministry Degree from United Theological

 Supervisor Cordelia Daniel Mitchell is a native of Jacksonville, Florida and is the only child of Ms. Alice Rowe and the late Mr. John May.
 She is a long-time human resources executive in the Jacksonville market focused on the financial and healthcare industries, while specializing in leadership development, executive coaching and diversity and inclusion, to name a few.
 She is currently the Vice President and Director of Human Resources at EverBank.
 Cordelia graduated from Spelman College with a Bachelor of Arts degree in Economics and Organizational Management.
 She holds a certificate in Leadership Development from the Harvard Kennedy School.
 She is active in many organizations, including Alpha Kappa Alpha Sorority, Incorporated, The Bold City Chapter of The LINKS, Inc., the Society for Human Resource Management, Spelman College National Alumni Association, and the Mortgage Bankers Association.
 Cordelia loves utilizing her more than 25 years of business experience helping non-profits and small businesses with human resource management expertise and counsel.
 Cordelia has a passion for volunteerism and giving back to her community, especially with projects related to under-served and at-risk children.
 She serves as a mentor to high school students and volunteers her time teaching social etiquette, career planning, and college readiness to high school students.